Geomimicry: Emergent Dynamics in Earth-Mediated Complex Materials: Applications

-\textsl{Soil-based lubricants.} Naturally occurring soils have long been used to modify surface texture, famously in baseball via rubbing mud, to tune both processability and haptic response \cite{pradeep2024soft}.
-Framed in terms of dominant mechanical functions, two target properties emerge: (i) the ease of processability needed to form a uniform, adherent coating; and (ii) the desired haptic (“feel”) under contact and sliding.
-Our multiscale analysis of the commonly used baseball rubbing mud indicates that the natural blend contains a cohesive-to-frictional functional ratio of approximately 4:1 by volume \cite{pradeep2024soft}.
-This proportion has two implications.
-First, the dominant cohesive function confers shear-thinning during application, promoting smooth spreading and uniform coverage.
-Second, upon drying, a sparse frictional phase embedded within the cohesive matrix elevates dynamic friction by $\sim$50\% at mesoscales and increases nanoscale stickiness by $>$100\%, thereby enhancing grip and tactile feedback.
-Together, the coordinated roles of cohesive, frictional, and viscous elements in rubbing mud yield a soft material with an unusual and application-specific balance of spreadability and grip \cite{pradeep2024soft}.
-The same functional framework can be extended to formulate and rationalize the “feel” of skin creams and other cosmetic coatings.
+\textsl{Soil-based lubricants.} Natural soils can modify surface texture to tune processability and haptic response, as demonstrated by Major League Baseball's rubbing mud.
+This specific blend relies on a cohesive-to-frictional functional ratio of approximately 4:1 by volume.
+The dominant cohesive function confers shear-thinning during application, promoting smooth spreading and uniform coverage.
+Upon drying, the sparse frictional phase embedded within the cohesive matrix elevates mesoscale dynamic friction by $\approx$50\% and increases nanoscale stickiness by $>$100\% \cite{pradeep2024soft}.
+This coordinated interplay of cohesive, frictional, and viscous elements yields an application-specific balance of spreadability and grip.

 The above are just a few examples on how the geomimicry framework can lead to novel, sustainable materials with exquisite functionalities.
 There are, of course, other examples in the literature and already in industry.
 But the point is to be deliberate in the approach.